Ursula St. George

-Ursula St. George (October 22, 1895 – 1979), born Ursula Edith Kate Mackarness, was an American actress as a teenager.
+Ursula Edith Kate Mackarness Cull (October 22, 1895 – May 1979); known professionally as Ursula St. George, was an American actress as a teenager.
 Later in life, known as U. E. K. Cull, she collected art and ancient Chinese artifacts with her banker husband in London.

 Early life

 Ursula Edith Kate Mackarness was born on Staten Island.
 Her English-born father Charles Mackarness was a grandson of dramatist James Planché and son of novelist Matilda Anne Mackarness; he was a magazine editor, sculptor, and dog breeder.
 Her mother was an actress, and toured with young Ursula as a chaperone.
-John Mackarness and George Mackarness, both bishops, were her father's uncles; politician Frederick Coleridge Mackarness and sportsman Charles Coleridge Mackarness were his cousins.

 Career

 St. George appeared in The Blue Bird (1911), and was best known in the title role in Rebecca of Sunnybrook Farm, which she performed across the United States and Canada in a Klaw and Erlanger production, 1911 and 1912.
 She was sixteen years old for much of the run of the show.
 "Miss St. George holds her audience in the delicious spell of her girlishness and ingenuous beauty," raved a Texas critic.

 She and her husband were art collectors, and had a particularly valuable collection of ancient Chinese artifacts.
 In 1927, Australian artist James Peter Quinn painted her portrait.
 In 1972, she donated a pair of ancient Chinese bronze vessels to the British Museum, with enough money to build a case for them.
 Other Cull collection items were auctioned by Sotheby's in the 1960s, and she sold seven paintings by James Peter Quinn in 1975.
 Further objects from their collection were bequeathed to the British Museum in 1979.